d-becker/dbd/DEVELOPER_GUIDE.md

         this command.
   * `version_regex`: The regex that will be matched against the output of `version_command` to retrieve the actual version number.

+  Custom component image builders can require or accept different keys.

+The value associated with the `dependencies` key is a list with the names of the other components that the component depends on.
+This may for example mean that the docker image of the present component should be based on the image of another component, or that the present component needs to be built against the specified version of the dependency.

+* Note that while building the components from source is avoided where possible and considered to be the user's responsibility, sometimes it cannot be avoided.
+For example Oozie does not come with a built distribution and its component builder implementation must build it from source.
+Also, the Oozie docker image is based on the Hadoop image, therefore Oozie lists Hadoop as its dependency.

+The main application builds a dependency graph from the dependencies of the components.
+If there is a cycle in the dependency graph, the application exits with an error message.
+Otherwise, the images are built in the correct order, meaning dependencies are alwalys built before the images that depend on them.

 Although it is possible to implement a `ComponentImageBuilder` that works differently, the `DefaultComponentImageBuilder` class makes use of the following convention, so any additinal `ComponentImageBuilder`